The Inversion of Love: What is Lawlessness?

 Common Christian Beliefs That Misrepresent the Gospel

-Misunderstanding the distinction between Christ as the Son and God the Father, Yahweh, leading to confusion about Jesus’ humanity and purpose. - Jesus didn’t actually die into “Death”
+• Jesus as God the Father Himself Misunderstanding the distinction between Christ as the Son and God the Father, Yahweh, leading to confusion about Jesus’ humanity and purpose.

-Teaching fear of a mythical unending torment rather than emphasizing God’s ultimate justice, reconciliation, and restoration. - Repent of Sins
+• Hell / Eternal Punishment Teaching fear of a mythical unending torment rather than emphasizing God’s ultimate justice, reconciliation, and restoration.

-Presenting tithing as a legal obligation to earn favor with God rather than a voluntary act of gratitude and support. - Original Sin / Inherited Guilt
+• Tithing as a requirement Presenting tithing as a legal obligation to earn favor or “blessing” from God rather than a voluntary act of gratitude and support.

-Believing baptism, communion, or other rites are required to be saved, rather than trusting of participation in God’s work. - The Rapture / Dispensational Timelines
+• Sacraments as Necessary for Salvation Believing baptism, communion, or other rites are required to be saved, rather than trusting in the participation of God’s finished work.

-Using human intermediaries as necessary for access to God, rather than Christ as the sole mediator. - Institutional Authority Over Conscience
+• Mariology / Veneration of Saints Using human intermediaries as necessary for access to God, rather than Christ as the sole mediator.

 All of this shows how “Christianity,” as commonly practiced, can become an instrument of the anti-Christ.
 It represents the wide gate many walk through, a gate that leads to destruction.